Read the first three chapters of YA fantasy novella, The Witch and the Dragon.

 “What happened?” he asked, ducking under the wreath of glowing pixies.

-“The crate of yew bark I got last week was filled with pixie eggs.”
+“That crate of yew bark I got last week was filled with eggs.”
 She grabbed a broom from the corner and got to work on the broken vase.
-“Now I’m infested with the pests.”
+“Now I’m infested.”

 “Oh.”
 He hesitated, his rich brown skin reddening under her gaze.
 “Are you sure you don’t want any help?”